alihuber/rails4_jquery_upload/README.md

 `checkboxes: true/false`

 ### JavaScript
-The uploader handles the AJAX calls that upload the files and stores them via e.g. carrierwave, but in case you have more models involved more setup is necessary.
-The demo application in the `spec/dummy` folder implements a simple `belongs_to`/`has_many` scenario between tasks and attachments, and to wire up the relationship and the correct associations by submitting the enclosing model you have to handle the submit yourself.
+rails4_jquery_upload handles the AJAX calls that upload the files in the background and stores them in the database via e.g. carrierwave, but in case you have more models involved more setup is necessary.
+To give an realistic example, the demo application in the `spec/dummy` folder implements a simple `belongs_to`/`has_many` scenario between tasks and attachments: A task has many attachments, uploads are associated with the "file"-column of attachments.
+To wire up the relationship and the correct associations by submitting the enclosing "task"-model you have to handle the submit yourself.
-The uploader uses hidden fields to submit the target model name to the controller handling the assignment of uploaded files.
 In your CoffeeScript file for the enclosing model you would do something like this:

     $(document).ready ->
       $("#submit_enclosing_model").click ->
         ids = []
         $(".delete-elem").each ->
-          ids.push $(this).attr("data-url").replace("/engine_mountpoint/uploads/target_model_plural/", "")
+          ids.push $(this).attr("data-url").replace("/engine_mountpoint/uploads/pluralized_target_model/", "")
-        $("[name='hidden_target_model_plural']").val ids
+        $("[name='hidden_pluralized_target_model']").val ids

+The uploader uses hidden fields to submit the target model name ("attachments") to the controller handling the assignment of AJAXy uploaded files (`TasksController`).
 For our tasks/attachments scenario the corresponding CoffeeScript looks like this:

     $(document).ready ->